Welcome to Year 6

 It is important that they understand the definition of these words and can use them in a sentence.

-In R.E., we will be exploring the concept of ‘Law’ in the context of Christianity and the Easter Story.
+In R.E., we will be exploring the concept of ‘The Birth Narrative’ through the religion of Christianity.

 Dates for the diary:

 6NB – Thursday 11th January 2018

 6JP – Thursday 25th January 2018